 Dermatomyositis (dur-muh-toe-my-uh-SY-tis) is an uncommon inflammatory disease marked by muscle weakness and a distinctive skin rash.

-There's no cure for dermatomyositis, but periods of symptom improvement (remission) can occur.
-Treatment can clear the skin rash and help you regain muscle strength and function.
+There's no cure for dermatomyositis, but periods of symptom improvement can occur.
+Treatment can help clear the skin rash and help you regain muscle strength and function.

 - Muscle weakness.
 Progressive muscle weakness involves the muscles closest to the trunk, such as those in your hips, thighs, shoulders, upper arms and neck.
 The weakness affects both the left and right sides of your body, and tends to gradually worsen.

 Seek medical attention if you develop muscle weakness or an unexplained rash.

 The cause of dermatomyositis is unknown, but the disease has much in common with autoimmune disorders, in which your immune system mistakenly attacks your body tissues.

 Genetic and environmental factors also might play a role.
 Environmental factors could include viral infections, sun exposure, certain medications and smoking.

 - Difficulty swallowing.
 If the muscles in your esophagus are affected, you can have problems swallowing, which can cause weight loss and malnutrition.

 - Aspiration pneumonia.
 Difficulty swallowing can also cause you to breathe food or liquids, including saliva, into your lungs.